annabelcheong/tableau-challenge/README.md

 - Contains all the csv files from Jan 2019 to April 2021

 ### FILE: citibikes.ipynb
 - Contains the jupyter notebook which performs ETL; extracts the data from the RawData folder, concatenates the data using the pandas library, performs transformation on the data (adding a day column) and loads the dataframe into a csv file.
+(Note that this combined data csv file is not on this repo due to size restrictions on github.
+To attain the file, run citbikes.ipynb)

 ### citibikes.twb
 - Contains the Tableau file which extracts the 1 csv file (as produced from the citibikes.ipynb file), and displays the multiple sheets, dashboards and story.